Weave Code

 • Laravel Ecosystem:

-• Replaces: Custom random_int()/random_bytes() calls, third-party libraries like ramsey/uuid.
+• Replaces: Custom random_bytes() calls, Str::random() for security-critical use cases, and third-party libraries like ramsey/uuid (for random UUIDs).

-• Non-Laravel PHP: Works anywhere PHP 8.1+ runs, but Laravel’s service container could wrap it for dependency injection.
+• Non-Laravel PHP: Works anywhere PHP 8.1+ runs, but Laravel’s service container can wrap it for DI.

 Migration Path